aaronmams/jekyll-now/_posts/2016-9-30-average-treatment-effects.md

 ## Propensity Score Regression Adjustment

 We can also use the propensity score as a regression adjustment.
-A good reference for this estimator is http://www.stat.columbia.edu/~gelman/stuff_for_blog/posner.pdf.
+A good reference for this estimator is [this post on Andrew Gelman's Blog](http://www.stat.columbia.edu/~gelman/stuff_for_blog/posner.pdf).

 Using the propensity score as a regression adjustment simply amounts to including the propensity score ($p_i$) in a regression of birthweight on mother's age.